WURFL InFuze Module for C# : User Guide

 If you want to keep your wurfl.zip uptodate with Scientiamobile's data release schedule, then you might want to use the Updater feature.

-To configure the Updater you need your personal updater url taken from Scientiamobile Customer Vault.
+To configure the Updater you need your account snapshot data URL, taken from Scientiamobile Customer Vault.
 You may configure the periodicity (frequency) you would like for update checks, choosing from two values: Daily and Weekly (the default value is Daily).
-Use UpdaterSetLogPath to set updater log path where you will find detailed logs on Updater activity Do note that a wurfl.zip file must already be present in a writable path in order for the updater to check the file and determine whether or not it needs to update the file.
+Use UpdaterSetLogPath to set updater log path where you will find detailed logs on Updater activity.
+Do note that a wurfl.zip file must already be present in a writable path in order for the updater to check the file and determine whether or not it needs to update the file.

-There are to ways to configure the WURFL Updater:
+There are two ways to configure the WURFL Updater:

 • using IWURFLManager instance methods: